Skip to main content

 In Conclusion

 Though DevOps adoption and implementation sound simple, doing DevOps at scale remains a challenging proposition for many organizations.
-One crucial aspect that many businesses misinterpret is that DevOps journey is merely technical.
-In contrast to the popular opinion, implementing DevOps right involves more than technology.
-Business must understand that DevOps journey covers processes and platforms, tools and technology, governance and metrics, people and culture, as well as management.
-This is where Veritis services proves worthy.
+One crucial aspect that many businesses misinterpret is that the DevOps journey is merely technical.
+In contrast to popular opinion, implementing DevOps right involves more than just technology.
+Businesses must understand that the DevOps journey covers processes and platforms, tools and technology, governance and metrics, people and culture, and management.
+This is where Veritis services prove worthy.

 Key Takeaway